Guidance to applicants for authorisation as external accountant with professional qualifications from other EEA member states

 2. Aptitude test

-Qualifications from another country will normally not meet the requirements for financial accounting, tax law and jurisprudence as mentioned in section 1-1, first subsection, second sentence of the regulations.
+Qualifications from another country will normally not meet the requirements for Norwegian rules on financial accounting, tax law and jurisprudence including The External Accountants Law, as mentioned in section 1-1, first subsection, second sentence of the regulations.
 For that reason applicants need to take an aptitude test.
 Exemptions apply to applicants who provide documentation of professional practice that remedies all or some of the disparities in education and training.

-The aptitude test involves successful completion of examinations in financial accounting (15 ECTS credits), tax law (15 ECTS credits), and jurisprudence (7.5 ECTS credits); see section 1-1 of the regulations.
+The aptitude test involves successful completion of examinations in financial accounting (15 ECTS credits), tax law (15 ECTS credits), jurisprudence (7.5 ECTS credits) and The external accountants law/ethics/accountant practice standards/accounting organisation (number of credits is not specified); see section 1-1 of the regulations.
 Requirements on the content of the examinations are described in the recommended plan for the bachelor's degree in economic and business administration with concentration in external accounting (Norwegian only).
 Applicants are recommended to contact an educational institution that offers training in external accounting for further information about the above examinations; see the list of institutions given below.
 Students must themselves sign up for examinations and pay any examination fee due.

 Links to educational institutions (non-exhaustive list):